 - Generate backlinks from content on your site to point back to a site they control (for SEO reasons)

 - Create a backdoor to your site where they can take control or access data later

 Star ratings and reviews

 If you have used a search engine and landed directly on a plugin developer’s website, you might not see their official WordPress plugin reviews.
 In that case, go to the WordPress plugin repository to search for the same plugin there.
+(Note that if a plugin is not listed in the repository, that is a red flag as to its intentions.)
 Each plugin has a page on the repository where you can read their reviews.
 Ratings are a clear indicator of a plugin’s worth, but it’s not a 100% guarantee of quality.
 Tips:

 - Look for plugins with four to five star ratings, but also note the quantity of reviews.
 A plugin with 20 four-star ratings is more tested and proven than one with just two five-star ratings (which may be given by the plugin author’s friends for all you know).

 - Read a number of reviews to be sure the plugin will meet your needs and doesn’t have a glaring flaw that is commonly mentioned within the review comments.